-National Administrator Barransikla for annuidian average to translate and Network Administrator Responsible for providing support to teachers and students in regards to computer hardware and software.
+I I - 21 6 22 1 1 1 Network Administrator Responsible for providing support to teachers and students in regards to computer hardware and software.
 Will respond to "help desk" and troubleshooting concerns.
-Buildings and Grounds Director of Facilities Responsible for overseeing and providing direction Facilities Secretary to the B&G department and employees to ensure a safe working environment.
+Buildings and Grounds Director of Facilities Responsible for overseeing and providing direction Facilities Secretary to the B&G department and employees to ensure a , safe working environment.
 Custodial Workers Responsible for routine cleaning, disinfecting, and Building Mechanics maintenance tasks.
-Groundskeeper Responsible for performing a wide variety of tasks related to the maintenance and upkeep of campus grounds, parking lots, and fields.
-District Office Superintendent of Schools Responsible for making day-to-day decisions about · educational programs, budget/spending, staff, and facilities Director of Teaching and Responsible for assisting the Superintendent in the Learning administration of educational programming and the development of goals to foster school 1 improvement Business Administrator Responsible for assisting the Superintendent in the administration of business affairs in such a way to provide the best services with the financial resources available Treasurer, Payroll Clerk, As needed for the processing of Accounts Payable, Account Clerk, Accounts Receivable, Payroll, Tax Collection, Superintendent's Secretary, Registration of Students, and general office work Admin Assistant, and General that requires interaction with the public via the Office Staff phone or potentially in-person.
-Health Office/Health School Nurse(s) Assists building and district administrators by Services 1 communicating with the local health department for guidance, may act as the liaison to the school physician, and is responsible for assisting other nurses in assessing ill students and staff School Building Main Secretary Responsible for answering phones, providing Office Staff support to building administrators, responding to emails, greeting visitors, assisting in building sign-in procedures, accepting deliveries, and helping disseminate mail.
-Food Service Food Service Manager Responsible for overseeing the preparation of meals and coordinating with the Transportation Director to ensure that meals are disseminated.
-Food Service Staff Responsible for the preparation of and making of meals for students.
+Groundskeeper Responsible for performing a wide variety of tasks Groundskeeper related to the maintenance and upkeep of campus grounds, parking lots, and fields.
+District Office Superintendent of Schools Responsible for making day-to-day decisions about educational programs, budget/spending, staff, and facilities Director of Teaching and Responsible for assisting the Superintendent in the Learning administration of educational programming and the development of goals to foster school improvement Business Administrator Responsible for assisting the Superintendent in the Business Administrator administration of business affairs in such a way to provide the best services with the financial resources available Treasurer, Payroll Clerk, As needed for the processing of Accounts Payable, Account Clerk, Accounts Receivable, Payroll, Tax Collection, Superintendent's Secretary, Registration of Students, and general office work Admin Assistant, and General that requires interaction with the public via the Office Staff phone or potentially in-person. production production Health Office/Health School Nurse(s) Assists building and district administrators by Services School Nuise(s) Services communicating with the local health department for guidance, may act as the liaison to the school physician, and is responsible for assisting other nurses in assessing ill students and staff School Building Main Secretary Responsible for answering phones, providing Office Staff support to building administrators, responding to emails, greeting visitors, assisting in building sign-in procedures, accepting deliveries, and helping disseminate mail.
+Food Service Food Service Manager Responsible for overseeing the preparation of 1000 Service 1 000 Service Manager meals and coordinating with the Transportation Director to ensure that meals are disseminated. - 1- 1- 2- 22 Food Service Staff Responsible for the preparation of and making of meals for students.
 Transportation Transportation Director Responsible for the safety and efficient operation and maintenance of the transportation

 Coordinates with the Food Service Manager on meal deliveries.
-Building Building Administrators Building Principals Responsible for overseeing the day-to-day functioning of the school community and supporting the academic success of students, promoting a positive school climate, and assisting educators.
+Building Administrators Building Principals Responsible for overseeing the day-to-day functioning of the school community and supporting the academic success of students, promoting a positive school climate, and assisting educators.